JamFfm/TFTDisplay/README.md

 - fixed problem with too many files.
 - fixed: Graph mode only for brewing-kettles not for fermentation
 - fixed wrong filepathes due to a different folder name TFTDisplay240x320-->TFTDisplay
+- fixed Digit Mode is not ready for fermentation and °F

 # Support